 - Planning application

-- A planning application has been submitting for 19 units.
+- A planning application has been submitted.
 For further information please contact the office.

 Please note that we have not tested the services or systems in this property.
 Purchasers should make/commission their own inspections if they feel it is necessary.